tomcali/BurgerSolutionSequelized/README.md

 # Week 15 Homework: BurgerSolutionSequelized
 We are asked to sequelize the 'Burger' homework, so I began with the BurgerSolution posted to the Homeworks directory.
+I modified the database to include my favorite foods, which have nothing to do with burgers.

 The solution builds on an Express and MySQL framework.
 No additional functions are being developed.
 We just try to make everything work